yuli0884/yuli0884-week08-quiz/README.md

 ![Keith Haring artwork example 2](images/haring2.png)

 ## Part 2 Coding Technique Exploration (p5.js)
-The p5.js sketch in video shows how to draw smooth and animated lines using `beginShape()` and `vertex()`.The movement of the lines looks very organic, almost like they are alive.
-This reminds me of Keith Haring’s wavy outlines and his energetic drawing style.
-I want to use this technique to make my lines move and flow, showing human energy and rhythm.
-The idea of using noise to create natural motion fits well with Haring’s playful and continuous line work.
+The p5.js video shows how to create flowing and animated lines using `beginShape()` 、 `vertex()` and `noise()`.The lines move smoothly and look almost alive, which reminds me of Keith Haring’s strong sense of rhythm and motion.
+His drawings always feel like they are moving.
+I want to use this technique to make Haring’s lines actually move on the screen.
+By using p5.js to add motion, I can bring more energy and life to my design, making it feel as dynamic and playful as his original artworks.

 **Example Video:**
 [Animated Drawing Example (YouTube)](https://www.youtube.com/watch?v=m_1lBVxIdM4)